Pence Condemns Myanmar's Suu Kyi For Treatment Of Rohingya, Imprisoned Journalists

 The vice president also raised the issue of the arrest and jailing of Reuters journalists Wa Lone and Kyaw Soe Oo.
 The two were detained in Yangon last year and subsequently convicted and sentenced to seven years in prison for breaching Myanmar's Official Secrets Act.
 They were investigating a massacre of Rohingya at the time of their arrest.

-Pence said the arrest of the two journalists was "deeply troubling" to millions of Americans.
+Pence said the arrest of the two journalists was "deeply troubling to millions of Americans."

-"I look forward to speaking with you about the premium that we place on a free and independent press," he said, according to The Associated Press.
+"I look forward to speaking with you about the premium that we place on a free and independent press," he said.

 A White House official told Reuters on condition of anonymity that Pence had privately "raised the request that a pardon could be made" for the two journalists.